Marpissa grata (Gertsch, 1936)

 Basis for Former Listing

 Marpissa grata (a species of jumping spider) is a Great Lakes endemic known only from Michigan and Minnesota.
 It was originally collected by Gertsch (1936) in Minneapolis, Minnesota, and is now known from 10 additional counties.
 This suggests that the Minnesota populations may be significant to the conservation of this species nationally.
 Marpissa grata was listed as a special concern species in Minnesota in 1996.
-Special concern jumping spiders are those known from three or more sites in Minnesota, but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.
+Special concern jumping spiders are those known from three or more sites in Minnesota but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.

 Basis for Delisting